JuliaGL/GLAbstraction.jl/README.md

 ```

-There are two camera types given in GLUtil, PerspectiveCamera and OrthogonalCamera, which both have an empty constructor with some standard values.
+There are two camera types given in GLAbstraction, PerspectiveCamera and OrthogonalCamera, which both have an empty constructor with some standard values.
 Also there are a few functions to manipulate the camera, like resize, move and rotate.
 I'll upload a few examples soon.